singer-io/getting-started/BEST_PRACTICES.md

 Taps should describe the format of an entity's expected data using JSON schema.

-To understand our reasoning for this choice, read [Data Types and Schemas](SCHEMAS.md)
+To understand the rationale for using schemas, read [Data Types and Schemas](SCHEMAS.md)

 If the schema is static, it should be stored in a `schemas` folder under the module directory as JSON files rather than as native dicts in the